 Using the aircraft as a source of components may increase the technical readiness of the current Aeroflot Group fleet and reduce the repair time of passenger aircraft in the event of key system failures.

-As a reminder, Aeroflot announced its intention to purchase at least 200 MC-21-310 aircraft after they are ready.
-It is unknown exactly when such a number of aircraft will be built in Irkutsk.
+As a reminder, Aeroflot has announced its intention to purchase at least 200 MC-21-310 aircraft after they are ready.
+When exactly such a number of aircraft will be built in Irkutsk is unknown.
 Deputy Prime Minister Alexander Savelyev called the MC-21 a competitor to Western Boeing and Airbus.